 Theses/practica will vary depending upon the discipline/department.
 Each student must familiarize themselves with FGS and departmental regulations regarding the thesis/practicum.

 The approval from a U of M Research Ethics Board (REB) may be required prior to the student proceeding with the information gathering procedures for the thesis or practicum.
 The original letter of the approval from the REB should be kept by the student.
-A copy of the original should be submitted to FGS at the completion of the thesis/practicum.
-For further information on ethics refer to: http://umanitoba.ca/research/ors/ethics/
+For further information on ethics refer to: http://umanitoba.ca/research/orec/

 i) Prefatory Pages

 b) AbstractThe abstract is expected to provide a concise account of the thesis or practicum.
-Although 150 words for Master’s theses/practica and 350 words for PhD theses are the maximum lengths, abstracts should generally be shorter than this.
-An abstract contains a summary of the statement of the problem, method, results, and conclusions.
+Abstract maximum length is 150 words for a Master’s and 350 words for a Ph.D.
+An abstract should contain a statement of the problem, methods, results and conclusions.

 c) AcknowledgementsThe content of this single page is left to the discretion of the author.
 The page may make reference to the student’s advisor and advisory committee members and other people who have provided invaluable assistance to the student throughout their thesis/practicum development.
 Financial assistance received to conduct the research should be included here.